PENTACLE

-A novella, ebook from Crossroad Press.
+A novella in ebook from Crossroad Press.
 Available now.

 A couple of years back in BROKEN SIGIL I wrote about a very strange house in New York.
 Pentacle is about another of these houses, following the same rules, but with a different set of problems that the concierge needs to solve.
 It’s set in Edinburgh, and features the return in the present day of an Electric Pentacle that some of you might recognize if you’ve been paying attention.